NadaX-X/Football-Dictionaries/README.md

 - Segment players based on their nationalities
 - Flexible and scalable to handle large datasets of football players

+Contributing
+If you find any issues or have suggestions for improvements, feel free to submit a pull request or create an issue in the repository.

 ## License
 This project is licensed under the [MIT License](LICENSE).